equal8888/JSONtool/readme.md

 Again having hard time naming my projects. 😄

 Website to type stuff and see it as a auto formatted JSON && Json+Base64 file format.
 Also can be previewed/seen on live-action inside the website with the help of pythonflask.
-I think this is as far as I go because I dont want to be remembered as a hacker 😔
+I think this is as far as I go because I dont want to be remembered as a hacker... it would be such a waste of talent 😔
 <br>
 <br>
 html data-->